freedomofpress/securedrop-workstation/README.md

 This project's development requires different workflows for working on provisioning components and working on submission-handling scripts.

 For developing salt states and other provisioning components, work is done in a development VM and changes are made to individual state and top files there.
 In the `dom0` copy of this project, `make clone` is used to package and copy over the updated files; `make <vm-name>` to rebuild an individual VM; and `make dev` to rebuild the full installation.
-Current valid target VM names are `sd-proxy`, `sd-gpg`, `sd-whonix`, and `disp-vm`.
 Note that `make clone` requires two environment variables to be set: `SECUREDROP_DEV_VM` must be set to the name of the VM where you've been working on the code, the `SECUREDROP_DEV_DIR` should be set to the directory where the code is checked out on your development VM.

-For developing submission processing scripts, work is done directly in the virtual machine running the component.
-To commit, copy the updated files to a development VM with `qvm-copy-to-vm`and move the copied files into place in the repo.
-(This process is a little awkward, and it would be nice to make it better.)
+For work on components such as the SecureDrop Client, see their respective repositories for developer documentation.

 ### Testing